 SMARTBrain promotes brain health through research and activities while working to prevent cognitive decline and the effects of brain diseases, including Alzheimer's and stroke.
 The academic home for this Endowed Chair will be in the USC School of Medicine.

-SMARTWheels® will use technology and interventions to help seniors maintain or increase their level of physical function and mobility.
-SmartWheels® has two components: Driving to include both driver assessment and rehabilitation, and physical function with a focus on balance and gait.
-The initiation of the search for the SmartWHEELS® Endowed Chair position is underway.
-This position will be housed at Clemson University in the Institute for Engaged Aging (IEA) and the Department of Public Health Sciences and will work closely with the Greenville Hospital System.
-Both Public Health and International Center for Automotive Research (ICAR) will lead the SmartWHEELS® research efforts.
+The Endowed Chair in Senior Mobility and Physical Functioning will use technology and interventions to help seniors maintain or increase their level of physical functioning and mobility.
+The Endowed Chair’s academic home will be with the Institute for Engaged Aging (IEA) and the Department of Public Health Sciences.
+The Chair will also work closely with clinicians and researchers in the Greenville Hospital System.